DanielRios549/joker/README.md

 ## Joker Stream Website

+**This is a project I started in 2014 to practice, it was started without using Git and I stop working on it in 2017.**

+**This is unfinished project, A lot of parts are unfinished and do not work properly, I keep the code here because I spent too much time on it and the code can help someone else.**

 ### IMPORTANT

 **The vídeos folder ("media/movies" and 'media/series) are both untracked due to its size.
 They will be created after the first addition.**